 - A. Provide all labor, materials, equipment, services, etc. required to furnish and install all Finish Carpentry as indicated on the Drawings, Specified herein, or otherwise required for a complete and proper job.

 - 1. The Work shall include, but shall not necessarily be limited to:

 - a.
 Exterior standing and running trim

 - b.
 Interior standing and running trim

 - c.
-PVC trim
+PVC and foam plastic trim

+- d.
+Miscellaneous wood trim

-B. Related Work Specified Elsewhere:
+- B. Related Work Specified Elsewhere:

-- SECTION 06 10 00: Rough Carpentry
+- 1. SECTION 06 10 00: Rough Carpentry

-SECTION 06 40 00: Architectural Woodwork

-SECTION 07 46 23: Wood Siding
+- 2. SECTION 07 46 23: Wood Siding

-SECTION 07 62 00: Sheet Metal Flashing and Trim
+- 3. SECTION 07 62 00: Sheet Metal Flashing and Trim

+- 4. SECTION 08 62 00: Unit Skylights

-SECTION 09 91 00: Painting
+- 5. SECTION 09 91 00: Painting

 - 6. SECTION 09 93 00: Staining and Transparent Finishing

 - A. Product Data: For each type of process and factory-fabricated product.
-Indicate component materials, dimensions, profiles, textures, and colors and include construction and application details. - B. Samples for Initial Selection: For each type of product involving selection of colors, profiles, or textures. - C. Evaluation Reports: For the following, from ICC-ES: - 1.
+Indicate component materials, dimensions, profiles, textures, and colors and include construction and application details. - 1.
+Include data for wood-preservative treatment from chemical-treatment manufacturer and certification by treating plant that treated materials comply with requirements.
+Indicate type of preservative used and new amount of preservative retained.
+Include chemical treatment manufacturer's written instructions for finishing treated material. - 2.
+Include data for fire-retardant treatment from chemical-treatment manufacturer and certification by treating plant that treated materials comply with requirements. - 3.
+For products receiving a waterborne treatment, include statement that moisture content of treated materials was reduced before shipment to Project site to levels specified. - 4.
+Include copies of warranties from chemical-treatment manufacturers for each type of treatment. - B. Samples for Initial Selection: For each type of product involving selection of colors, profiles, or textures. - C. Samples for Verification:

+- 1. For each species and cut of lumber and panels products, with 1/2 of exposed surface finished; 50 sq. in. for lumber and 8 by 10 inches for panels. - 2.
+For cellular PVC trim, with 1/2 of exposed surface finished; 50 sq. in.

+- A. Evaluation Reports: For the following, from ICC-ES: - 1.
 Cellular PVC trim

 - A. Perform work in accordance with AWI AWS Section 6 grades identified in Section. - B. Surface Burning Characteristics: Comply with the following when tested in accordance with NFPA 286. - 1.
-During 40 kW Exposure: No flame spread to ceiling. - 2.
-During 160 kW Exposure: No flame spread to perimeter of tested sample and no flashover.

-- 3. Total Smoke Release: Maximum 1,000 cu m - C. Manufacturer Qualifications: Company specializing in manufacturing products specified in this section with minimum three years' experience. - D. Fabricator Qualifications: Company specializing in fabricating products specified in this section with minimum three years' experience.
+During 40 kW Exposure: No flame spread to ceiling - 2.
+During 160 kW Exposure: No flame spread to perimeter of tested sample and no flashover. - 3.
+Total Smoke Release: Maximum 1,000 cu m - C. Apply label from agency approved by authority having jurisdiction to identify each preservative treated and fire retardant treated material. - D. Testing Agency Qualifications: For testing agency providing classification marking for fireretardant-treated material, an inspection agency acceptable to authorities having jurisdiction that periodically performs inspections to verify that the material bearing the classification marking is representative of the material tested. - E. Manufacturer Qualifications: Company specializing in manufacturing products specified in this section with minimum three years' experience. - F. Fabricator Qualifications: Company specializing in fabricating products specified in this section with minimum three years' experience.
 Shop is a certified participant in AWI's Quality Certification Program.

-A. All materials and related accessories shall be delivered and stored in strict compliance with the manufacturer's instructions.
+- A. All materials and related accessories shall be delivered and stored in strict compliance with the manufacturer's instructions. - B. Stack lumber, plywood, and other panels flat with spacers between each bundle to provide air circulation.
+Protect materials from weather by covering with waterproof sheeting, securely anchored.
+Provide for air circulation around stacks and under coverings.